 Education: Kindergarten & Elementary School Graduate.
 I completed 4

 years of High School.
 My GPA was

-better than a few other students out of 800 and I received a diploma.
+better than at least two other students out of 800, and I received a diploma.
 I was highly recruited by the

 United States Air Force and Navy.
 I signed with the Air Force and attended their 8 week physical and mental